liferay/liferay-mobile-sdk/README.md

 ## Unauthenticated Requests

-It's also possible to create a `Config` instance that has no authentication information, which will make request as `Guest` to the portal:
+It's also possible to create a `Config` instance that has no authentication information.
+This makes the request to the portal as `Guest`:

 ```java
 Config config = new Config.Builder("http://10.0.2.2:8080").build();
 ```

-However, most portal remote methods don't accept unauthenticated remote calls, you will get a `Authentication access required` exception message in most cases.
+Most portal remote methods, however, don't accept unauthenticated remote calls.
+In most cases, these return an `Authentication access required` exception message.

-This will only work if the remote method on the portal or your plugin has the `@AccessControlled` annotation just before the method:
+Unauthenticated remote calls will only work if the remote portal method or your plugin has the `@AccessControlled` annotation just before the method:

 ```java
 import com.liferay.portal.security.ac.AccessControlled;